5 Things I wish I’d done before having Kids

 3. Started a Maternity Leave Savings Account

 Or I suppose, any savings account.
 We didn’t start saving for my maternity leave until I was pregnant – why would I before?
 Well I wish I had as I might have been able to afford more time off on maternity leave.
-Again, it didn’t cross my mind before as we were enjoying just being a couple – going out, going on holidays etc. The last thing we would have thought of doing was save up for a potential baby when we didn’t know the potential of our relationship at that point.
+Again, it didn’t cross my mind before.
+We were enjoying just being a couple – going out, going on holidays etc. The last thing we would have thought of doing was save up for a potential baby.
+We didn’t know the potential of our relationship at that point.

 In hindsight I should have been saving anyway – for a rainy day or an emergency fund, if not a baby.
 It might have made all the difference.